Getting Started as a Light User

 For more information on using the tab manager, see Document Tabs.

-Typical navigation for a Light user might include the following (note that the numbers coincide with the numbers in the image above):
+The Onshape Light user interface includes the following features (note that the numbers coincide with the numbers in the image above):

 - Go to Documents icon - Your company icon is located in the top far left corner of the Onshape homepage and displays the Documents page.
 Click this icon from anywhere in Onshape.